hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

 In the Neptune Cockpit select the `API Designer` tile and open it.

-Here we will add a new API for the Power Automate Trigger and this API can be called from the Neptune Application.
+Here we will add a new API for the Power Automate Trigger.
+This API will be used in the Neptune Application.

 - Click on the `Add` button to create a new API
 ![new API](images/neptune-add-api.jpg)

-- Fill in a unique name e.g. `DSAGTechExchangePowerAutomateTrigger_xx` where `xx` is your group number and copy only the first part of the URL until /path from Power Automate as `Endpoint` eg. `https://prod-150.westeurope.logic.azure.com:443/workflows/9a92351242184f7d9fc6f322cddf9df3/triggers/manual/paths`
+- Fill in a unique name e.g. `DSAGTechExchangePowerAutomateTrigger_xx` where `xx` is your group number and copy only the first part of the URL until `/paths` from Power Automate as `Endpoint` eg. `https://prod-150.westeurope.logic.azure.com:443/workflows/9a92351242184f7d9fc6f322cddf9df3/triggers/manual/paths`
 ![API Designer Add](images/neptune-api-designer.jpg)